edhaynes/rhel10_imagemode/README.md

 git clone https://github.com/edhaynes/rhel10_imagemode.git
 ```

-This image will have two user accounts, core and redhat.  core is defined in the config.json file, where you also should change the password and put your own public ssh key.  redhat is created in the containerfile, and we will pass the password we define in password.txt at build time so the Containerfile doesn't contain the plaintext password.
+The image you'll will have two user accounts, **core** and **redhat**.  core is defined in the **config.json** file, where you also should **change the password and put your public ssh key**.  redhat is created in the containerfile, and we will pass the password we define in password.txt at build time so the Containerfile doesn't contain the plaintext password.

-Define password for user redhat.
+Define password for user **redhat**.
 Somewhere in a directory outside of git put a password.txt with your preferred password and give it permissions 600.

 Build the initial bootable container image and push to repo.
 Note this command needs to be run from directory with Containerfile in it.
 We're defining a --secret id redhat-password with the path to your password.txt.
 Podman build temporarily mounts this at build time then unmounts it so your plaintext password doesn't end up in the image.